saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 This may change in the future, but for now it's a requirement for the simplest Happy Path install described here.

-See [here](../../reference/plex.md) for more information about Plex account requirements.
+See [here](../../reference/plex.md) for more details about Plex account requirements.

 ## Usenet or Bittorrent sources